PhantomBot/PhantomBot/docs/guides/content/developerdocs/custommodules.md

 1. Add `scripts/custom/yourModule.js` (and lang under `scripts/lang/custom/` if needed).
 2. Register commands inside `$.bind('initReady', function () { ... })` and call `$.registerChatCommand('./custom/.../yourModule.js', 'cmdname', perm);` (see the [registerChatCommand](guide=content/developerdocs/registerchatcommand "##guide_link") guide).
 3. Reload scripts without restarting: run **`!reloadcustom`** in chat (caster).
-Refreshing the web panel while logged in with the main panel account (the login from `botlogin.txt`) also triggers a silent reload once the manifests load; accounts created under **Settings → Panel Users** do not.
+Refreshing the web panel also triggers a silent reload once the manifests load, as long as the logged-in account has **Full Access** on the page it lands on: the main panel account from `botlogin.txt` does, a Panel User needs Full Access on **Dashboard**, and read-only logins skip it.

 ## Module with panel UI (manifest)